Smooth Functors vs. Differential Forms: Transgression to Loop Spaces

 \subsection{Induced Structure on the Loop Space}

-In this section we discuss the diffeological space $LX=D^\infty(S^1,X)$.
+In this section we discuss the diffeological space $LX=D^\infty(S^1,X)$, where $X$ is a smooth manifold.
 In order to formalize the relation between functors defined on the path groupoid $\mathcal{P}_1(X)$ and structure on $LX$ we are going to explore we introduce two constructions.

 Firstly, we denote for any category $T$ by $\Lambda T := T_1$ set of morphisms in $T$.
 Accordingly, for a functor $F:S \to T$, we call its induced map on morphisms $\Lambda F: \Lambda S \to \Lambda T$.
 Clearly, if $F$ was a diffeological functor, $\Lambda F$ is a diffeological map.
 Secondly, we introduce a diffeological map